Blueberry Greek Yogurt Smoothie

 - It’s loaded with nutrients such as fiber, protein, and healthy fats.

-- Just like Raspberry Greek Yogurt Smoothie and my High Protein Acai Bowl, this smoothie is great for a quick pick me up or as a light breakfast.
+- Just like in this Raspberry Greek Yogurt Smoothie and my High Protein Acai Bowl, this smoothie is great for a quick pick me up or as a light breakfast.

 - Frozen blueberries.
 Fresh blueberries work but frozen are best.
 Blueberries are amazing for everything in our bodies!